 This is often true when you have upgraded your Outlook version, updated the backup add-in or installed the backup add-in logged on as a different user.

-- Verify that you have the latest version of the Outlook Backup add-in installed to be sure you are not running an older incompatible version.
+- Verify that you have the latest version of the Outlook Backup add-in installed (download is no longer available) to be sure you are not running an older incompatible version.
 Uninstall your current version and reinstall it from the above download location if you are not sure.

 - Make sure the Outlook Backup Add-in is listed and selected as an active add-in: